 Leicester

 § This page gives an overview of the Leicester local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Leicester is a vibrant, multicultural city on the River Soar, known for its Roman and medieval heritage alongside modern attractions.
 Leicester Cathedral, which houses the tomb of King Richard III, and the nearby King Richard III Visitor Centre highlight its historic significance.
 The city is also home to the National Space Centre, diverse markets, and a thriving food and cultural scene.
 Riverside parks, Victorian buildings, and modern shopping districts add to its character, while its long history blends seamlessly with contemporary life.

-The administrative boundary of Leicester can be viewed on OpenStreetMap: District Boundary of Leicester.
+The administrative boundary of Leicester can also be viewed on OpenStreetMap: District Boundary of Leicester.

 Key Facts about Leicester